Is it safe to travel to Spain and should I cancel my holiday after flooding disaster?

 In terms of the Foreign Office’s general advice about travelling to a destination that has been impacted by flooding, they warn that the flood waters can cause devastation and loss of life.
 After a flood, they also warn that there is an increased risk of water-borne diseases and transport infrastructure can be severely impacted.

-The European Meteorological Services advises to only travel if a journey is essential to the southern and northern coast of Castellón, as well as the northern interior of Castellón.
+The European Meteorological Services advises to only travel if a journey is essential in coastal Barcelona.

 “Extreme or catastrophic damages to people and properties may occur, especially to those vulnerable or in exposed areas,” they wrote.